OneLiL05/nurekit/README.md

 > **Warning**
 > The library is a work in progress still.
 I'm building it in public

-JavaScript library for Nure API
+JavaScript library for Nure API.
+Based on [nure-cist-api](https://github.com/nure-dev/nure-cist-api).

 ## Installation